 By its very nature, an internship involves a three-part arrangement between you as a student, a faculty member with whom you will study for academic credit, and some outside organization for which you agree to work for several hours per week to further the goals of that organization.
 Thus, you should think of yourself as a student forming one part of a three-part contractual arrangement.

 As such an internship arrangement must be both flexible and academically rigorous.
-The following sections, “REQUIREMENTS FOR ANTHROPOLOGY INTERNSHIP” and INTERNSHIP CONTRACT provide you with essential information needed to initiate an internship arrangement, as well as required forms that you will need to file with the Director of Undergraduate Studies in order for your internship to be approved.
+The “Requirements for an Internship” section and within that the “Internship Contract” point eleven provide you with essential information needed to initiate an internship arrangement, as well as required forms that you will need to file with the Director of Undergraduate Studies in order for your internship to be approved.

 Please note the following important points: